Description:- Charminar, State: Telangana

 India.
 The landmark has become known globally as a symbol of Hyderabad and is

-listed among the most recognised structures in India.
+listed among the most recognized structures in India.
 It has also been

 Charminar's long history includes the existence of a mosque on its top floor